AirplanegoBrr/AirplaneGoBrr/README.md

 I used to code in python but now I code in javascript like a normal person 😄 (coff coff DevFlock coff)

-My main project right now are my discod bot.
+My main project right:
+Death.

 My best "bud" is probably [DevFlock](https://github.com/DevFlock)